exfoliating 101 : goodbye buildup, hello glow

 While this stuff is essential if you want nourished skin (except the dead skin cells but they're inevitable, soz), you need to know how to properly rejuvenate your face once you take those products off.
 Say it with us now ex-foli-ation.

 PSA: don't over-exfoliate.
-Your skin will start to hate you and you don't want that.
+It can do more damage and your skin will start to hate you and you don't want that.
 Trust us.

 Luckily for you, you've come to the right place.